CSCI305/CSCI305.github.io/syllabus.md

      -  10 minutes in which to evaluate solutions to the exercise and to summarize the topic.

 ### Grading Policy
-Grades will be based on participation, seven homeworks, four programming labs, a midterm exams, and a final exam.
+Grades will be based on participation, seven homeworks, four programming labs, a midterm exam, and a final exam.
+Note that exams are worth 50% of your grade, you must average 50% on the exams in order to pass the course, failure to meet this requirement will result in a failure the course.
 The course will be broken down as follows:

 Event Name | Percentage
 ---------- | ----------
-(5) Participation Events | 10% (Equally Weighted)
+(10) Participation Events | 10% (Equally Weighted)
-(6) Homeworks | 30% (Equally Weighted)
+(6) Homeworks | 20% (Equally Weighted)
-(4) Programming Labs | 35% (Equally Weighted)
+(4) Programming Labs | 20% (Equally Weighted)
-Midterm Exam | 10%
+Midterm Exam | 25%
-Final Exam | 15%
+Final Exam | 25%

 #### Grading Scale
 The following grading scale will be used on all graded assignments and exams.